mertdemirtas/mertdemirtas/README.md

 - 🔭 Student at Kocaeli University

 - ❓ Ask me about anything related to Swift, Python, Java, algorithms and data structures.

-- ❇️ I'm currently open to new opportunities as an intern.
+- ❇️ I'm currently open to new opportunities as a Software Engineer.

 <br/>